 However, members of Houses of Merit are often required to give up considerable rights; they may not vote, and may never receive payment for work other than as a member of their House.
 It is possible for a member to have their life-oath revoked and again receive payment, but this must be voted upon by the appropriate level of Legislature and approved the local Executive Branch governor, and only after all politicians on which the House member officiated are no longer holding office.
 This is to prevent obtaining payment in favor of any candidate or law.

 The Executive Branch of the Meritocracy is by far the most powerful.
 At the head is the First Scholar, who holds the largest degree of control of the nation and can forcibly pass laws with a 4/9th approval of the Senate.
-The First Scholar is also the Commander-in-Chief of the military.
+The First Scholar is the Commander-in-Chief of the armed forces and is advised on military matters by those members of the Directorate with military experience and always the Director of Humanity and Director of Kinship.
+During times of war, the First Scholar or Directorate may by 4/9ths majority add a Director of Justice without military experience to the military counsel.
 Decisions of the First Scholar can only be overruled by a 2/3rd majority of the Senate, or a 4/9th Senate majority with the approval of the Triumvirate.
 The First Scholar is considered to be the face of Pharthan internationally rather than internally to the nation, and may only serve for three five-year terms, though this may be extended to as many as six-terms with the continued 2/3rd majority of the Senate and unanimous approval of the Triumvirate.

 All members of the Executive branch are elected by simple-majority by the people over which they govern.